team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 ![seq2seq_results](img/seq2seq/results/v_MoppingFloor_g04_c03_generated_large.gif)

 #### Advantages and Disadvantages

-This model able to capture motion of frames and color of steady background in the video.
+This seq2seq model is able to capture the features of the steady background in the video very well.

-Seq2Seq model is not able to capture motion very well.
-Overall image becomes blur and specially become more blur where motion happens.
-Another major problem is this model can not be scaled for large images as it is has Conv-LSTM cells in middle of Conv and DeConv layer.
-Conv-LSTM cells has fixed memory and we cannot run larger sized images at test time.
+However,  seq2seq is not able to capture motion very well.
+We observe that the predicted frames are blurred and the bluriness increases with motion.
+Another major problem is this model can not be scaled for large images as it has Conv-LSTM cells in between the Conv and DeConv layers.
+Conv-LSTM cells have fixed memory and we cannot handle large sized images during test time.

 #### Pretrained Weights